Skip to content

 Why it matters in the exam

 The perfect infinitive is the piece that connects three Part 4 patterns in a single mechanism: passive reporting verbs ('is said to have done'), seem/appear ('seems to have done'), and transformed modal expressions.
-Without mastering 'to have + PP', you lose points on the most frequent FCE transformation: 'People say he escaped' → 'He is said TO HAVE ESCAPED'.
-Each Part 4 transformation is worth 2 points — and this pattern appears in nearly every exam.
+Without mastering 'to have + PP', you lose points on a common Part 4 pattern, especially with reporting verbs and seem/appear: 'People say he escaped' → 'He is said TO HAVE ESCAPED'.
+Each Part 4 transformation is worth 2 marks on the mark scheme.

 The cognitive trap